signavio/aws-mfa-login/README.md

 detected MFA device with serial number arn:aws:iam::123456:mfa/username enter 6-digit MFA code: 123456

-Sucessfully update access tokens for profile suite-mfa.
+Successfully updated access tokens for profile suite-mfa.
 Access will be valid for 11 hours.
-You can now your profile.
+You can now use that profile.

 export AWS_PROFILE=suite-mfa
 ```